 Witnessing the impact of war on children, and wanting to help, Andrew envisioned rebuilding a school in Chilonda, where he had grown up.
 Joined by a group of passionate people, RISE International was founded.
 They believed that education would be the driving force behind a strong economy and key to breaking cycles of poverty and despair.

-RISE currently focuses its efforts in the Bie, Huambo, Huila, and Benguela Provinces and has built schools in Luanda, Kwanza Norte, and Cuando Cubango Provinces.
+RISE currently focuses its efforts in the Bie, Huambo, Huila, Benguela, and Namibe Provinces and has built schools in Luanda, Kwanza Norte, and Cuando Cubango Provinces.